How We Can Help

 Accessing online chat is simple and convenient, enabling written (typed) conversation in real-time.
 It is delivered through Skype, which you can access via an app on your phone, in real-time.

-If you would like to request an individual session or participate in a group session, please email us at firstname.lastname@example.org.
+If you would like to request a Live Chat session, please email us at firstname.lastname@example.org.

-If you are based in the UK and would like to receive copies by post, please email email@example.com with your name and address.
+If you are based in the UK and would like to view electronic versions or receive copies by post, please visit our Leaflets page.

 If you have been treated at a hospital, please let us know which one – we can confidentially get in touch with the hospital unit to offer these leaflets free of charge for them to give to anyone who has a possible ectopic pregnancy or been diagnosed with the condition.

 Supporting you in your first language